 Best Time to Go: April-October.

-Places Visited: Quito, the Galapagos Islands, Baltra Island, Bartolomé Island, Española Island, Mosquera Islet, North Seymour Island, San Cristóbal Island, Santa Cruz Island, Santa Fe Island, South Plaza Island, Lima, Cusco, the Sacred Valley, and Machu Picchu.
+Places Visited: Quito, the Galapagos Islands, Baltra Island, Bartolomé Island, Española Island, Mosquera Islet, North Seymour Island, San Cristóbal Island, Santa Cruz Island, Santa Fe Island, South Plaza Island, Guayaquil, Lima, Cusco, the Sacred Valley, and Machu Picchu.

 Note: The route and program may vary according to National Park policies and regulations, weather conditions, seasonal changes, safety reasons and wildlife encounters.